VIVOTEK-IT/vortexai_error_sentinel/jira_issue_embedding_db_spec.md

-  "updated": "string",                // Last update timestamp "parent_issue_key": "string",       // Parent issue key (if any) "is_parent": "bool",                // True if parent_issue_key is empty, false otherwise "created_at": "string",             // When this embedding record was created "updated_at": "string"             // When this embedding record was last updated }
+  "updated": "string",                // Last update timestamp "parent_issue_key": "string",       // Parent issue key (if any) "is_parent": "bool",                // True if parent_issue_key is empty, false otherwise "not_commit_to_jira": "bool",       // True if this issue is not yet committed to Jira, false otherwise "created_at": "string",             // When this embedding record was created "updated_at": "string"             // When this embedding record was last updated }